 Fortnightly membership eNews

 We send out a fortnightly membership email newsletter with the latest news from CharityComms, the sector and membership benefits.
-To join the mailing list or check that you’re already signed up please contact Duncan: email@example.com
+To join the mailing list or check that you’re already signed up please contact Sarah Cutress: firstname.lastname@example.org

-We have dedicated mailing lists for our Special Interest Groups: PR Network, Creatives Group, Internal Comms Group, Brand Breakfast, Campaign Network and Heads of Digital.
+We have dedicated mailing lists for our special interest groups: PR Network, Creatives Group, Internal Comms Group, Brand Breakfast, Campaign Network, Heads of Digital and Social Media Network.
 When an event opens, we send invitations out directly to these groups first.
-To join the mailing list or check that you’re already signed up please contact Robyn: firstname.lastname@example.org
+To join the mailing list or check that you’re already signed up please contact Sarah Cutress: email@example.com

 - There is an up-to-date list of membership benefits online here